splunk/splunk-connect-for-snmp/docs/improved-polling.md

 SC4SNMP now offers beta support for improved polling performance.

 While this is in beta, we encourage users to explore it.
-Although we've conducted extensive testing, occasional issues may arise.
+Although we have conducted extensive testing, occasional issues may arise.
 Your feedback during this phase is crucial in refining and optimizing and can be shared using [issues](https://github.com/splunk/splunk-connect-for-snmp/issues).
 To get started, the zip file with helm chart must be downloaded.
 It can be found on [feat/improve-polling-time](https://github.com/splunk/splunk-connect-for-snmp/pull/976/checks) branch.